the-trail-blazer/the-trail-blazer.github.io/README.md

 ## Trail Blazer, All Rights Reserved
 ```
-This work is Copyright, 2019, Isaac Lindland, Joel Bond, Khizar Saleem, Justin Dominguez, All rights reserved
+This work is Copyright, 2019, Isaac Lindland, Joel Bond, Khizar Saleem, Justin Dominguez, All rights reserved.
 ```